Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Experimental setup

 To evaluate our methods against existing benchmarks, we generated realistic secondary incidence data using ground truth severity rates, whose computation is described below.
 These simulations are intended to mimic true COVID-19 deaths in the \US\ over the pandemic.
 The severity rate we targeted throughout our analysis was hence the hospitalization-fatality rate (HFR).

-\paragraph{Real data resources.}
+\paragraph*{Real data resources}

 Our simulations used real hospitalization counts as the primary incidence data.
 In the first several years of the pandemic, COVID-19 hospital admissions were reported daily in real time to the Department of Health and Human Services \citep{HHS2023}.
 This process was coordinated by the National Healthcare Safety Network, thus we refer to the aggregate daily hospital admissions as NHSN data.
-We used the Epidata API to download this data \citep{Epidata}.

 From observed NHSN hospitalizations, we simulated COVID-19 deaths across the \US\ and all 50 states, as well as for both the retrospective and real-time settings.
 We designed separate simulation models for each of these settings; the discrepancy here reflects the fact that different counts were available in real-time versus in retrospect during the pandemic.
-True weekly death totals were aggregated in retrospect by the National Center for Health Statistics \citep{nchs}.
+True weekly death totals were aggregated in retrospect by the National Center for Health Statistics (NCHS) \citep{nchs}.
 NCHS revealed these death totals well after the week in question.
 NHSN began comprehensive hospitalization reporting in summer 2020, and NCHS stopped reporting deaths in early 2023.
-Our retrospective simulations thus cover this 2.5-year window.
+Our retrospective simulations cover this 2.5-year window.

 In real-time, Johns Hopkins University (JHU) published provisional daily death counts.
 These data bear a subtle yet important distinction from those of NCHS---JHU deaths reflect not the true number of deaths which occurred each day, but rather the number of new deaths \textit{reported} on a given day.
 Often, these deaths were reported days or even weeks after they occurred.
 As a result, the delay distribution which underlies the JHU data has higher mean than that for NCHS.
 The JHU counts were also considerably noisier, due at least in part to reporting idiosyncrasies.
 Our real-time simulations cover the same 2.5-year window, from summer 2020 to early 2023, consistent with the retrospective case.